Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Generating functions and enumeration

 \subsubsection{Enumeration of acyclic, strongly connected and semi-strong digraphs}

 Here, we recall exact enumeration results for directed acyclic graphs, strongly connected digraphs and semi-strong digraphs.
-For the first time, they appeared in the paper of Robinson~\cite{robinson1973counting}, and later were rethought and redesigned in terms of the exponential Hadamard product by de Panafieu and Dovgal~\cite{de2019symbolic}.
+They appeared for the first time in the paper of Robinson~\cite{robinson1973counting}, and later were rewritten in terms of the exponential Hadamard product by de Panafieu and Dovgal~\cite{de2019symbolic}.

 \begin{proposition}[{\cite[Corollary 1]{robinson1973counting}}] The Graphic GF \( \widehat{\DAG}(z) \) of acyclic digraphs is given by

 \end{proposition} \begin{proof} Apply Proposition~\ref{proposition: digraphs with given scc} to the family \( \mathcal A \) consisting of a single vertex and put \( s = 1 \). \end{proof}